elastisys/compliantkubernetes/README.md

 * Use [inclusive naming](https://inclusivenaming.org/).
 * Prefer absolute URLs in SVGs (including protocol and domain) to facilitate re-usage outside this website.

+### Stable URL Policy

+Please observe a stable URL policy.
+This means:

+* Try to avoid breaking URLs.
+* If you need to break URLs, make sure you set up redirects.
+(See [example](docs/compliantkubernetes/watch-demos.md).)

 ### Code Snippets

 Code snippets should be written in a way that is transparent, predictable and flexible.
 They should be written with two roles in mind: devs and ops.
 Devs need commands that "mostly work", but need access to the underlying tools to select only the component they currently work on (e.g., Ansible `-t` or Helmfile `-l`).
 Ops need access to dry-run.
 Both these roles will be called "administrator" below.